 - Make sure that you are using kosher salt in this recipe, not iodized table salt!

 - For a touch of sweetness add brown sugar on a per recipe basis, not in the entire jar.
-Scoop out 1 tbsp of Cajun Seasoning and blend it with 1 tbsp of brown sugar.
+Scoop out 1 tablespoon of Cajun Seasoning and blend it with 1 tablespoon of brown sugar.
 This is great with seafood or pork.

-- For more heat bump up the cayenne pepper to 1 tbsp and add a healthy pinch or two of red pepper flakes.
+- For more heat bump up the cayenne pepper to 1 tablespoon and add a healthy pinch or two of red pepper flakes.